-In 1954, Ho Chi Minh's forces defeated the French in the Battle of Dien Bien Phu.
+Seven decades ago in 1954, Ho Chi Minh's forces defeated the French in the Battle of Dien Bien Phu.
 It was an horrendous struggle on all sides.
-When it was over, so too was almost a century of French colonial rule.
+When it was over, so too was almost a century of French colonial rule in Indochina.

 The French loss sent shockwaves through the developed world.
 This was the first defeat of a colonial military force in conventional battle, and set the stage for increased US involvement in Vietnam.

-The US footed most of the bill for the French military campaign, and just over a decade later in 1965, US ground forces landed in Danang to fight another disastrous war.
+The US footed most of the bill for the French military campaign, and just over a decade later in 1965, US ground forces landed in Danang to fight another decade of disastrous war.

 Up until the early 2000s, travel to this isolated outpost involved long bone-jarring days on pot-holed roads.
 Vietnam Airlines now operates daily flights from Hanoi to the French built airstrip that was instrumental in the battle.